-341 Shakespeare and Marlowe
+Shakespeare and Marlowe

 A study of Shakespeare's work in comparison with his early contemporary dramatist and poet, Christopher Marlowe.
 Prerequisite: 9 credits English.
 Three credits.
-Not offered 2022-2023.

-347 The Aftermath of Slavery & 21st Century Black Literature: Reading Africa and the African Diaspora
+The Aftermath of Slavery & 21st Century Black Literature: Reading Africa and the African

 A study of the literature of sub-Saharan Africa and / or the African Diaspora, including African-Canadian, African-American, Afro-Caribbean, and Black British literatures.
 Topics will vary from year to year.
 Prerequisite: 9 credits of ENGL.
 Three credits.
-Not offered 2022-2023.

-353 Tolkien and the Inklings
+Tolkien and the Inklings